 Table 3 - Requirements, Architecture, and Design Prevention and Mitigation Practices CWE Use a vetted library or framework that does not allow this weakness to occur or provides constructs that make this weakness easier to avoid.
 Consider using libraries with authentication capabilities such as OpenSSL or the ESAPI Authenticator.
 [R.307.1] Clearly specify which data or resources are valuable enough that they should be protected by encryption.
 Require that any transmission or storage of this data/resource should use well-vetted encryption algorithms.
-CWE-311 : Missing Encryption of Sensitive Data Using threat modeling or other techniques, assume that your data can be compromised through a separate vulnerability or weakness, and determine where encryption will be most effective.
-Ensure that data you believe should be private is not being inadvertently exposed using weaknesses such as insecure permissions (CWE-732).
+CWE-311 : Missing Encryption of Sensitive Data Using threat modeling or other techniques, assume that the data can be compromised through a separate vulnerability or weakness, and determine where encryption will be most effective.
+Ensure that data that should be private is not being inadvertently exposed using weaknesses such as insecure permissions (CWE-732).
 [R.311.1] Ensure that encryption is properly integrated into the system design, including but not necessarily limited to: Encryption that is needed to store or transmit private data of the users of the system Encryption that is needed to protect the system itself from unauthorized disclosure or tampering Identify the separate needs and contexts for encryption: One-way (i.e., only the user or recipient needs to have the key).
 This can be achieved using public key cryptography, or other techniques in which the encrypting party (i.e., the software) does not need to have access to a private key.
 Two-way (i.e., the encryption can be automatically performed on behalf of a user, but the key must be available so that the plaintext can be automatically recoverable by that user).
 This requires storage of the private key in a format that is recoverable only by the user (or perhaps by the operating system) in a way that cannot be recovered by others.
-Select a well-vetted algorithm that is currently considered to be strong by experts in the field, and select well-tested implementations.
+When there is a need to store or transmit sensitive data, use strong, up-to-date cryptographic algorithms to encrypt that data.
+Select a well-vetted algorithm that is currently considered to be strong by experts in the field, and use well-tested implementations.
 As with all cryptographic mechanisms, the source code should be available for analysis.
 For example, US government systems require FIPS 140-2 certification.
-Do not develop your own cryptographic algorithms.
+Do not develop custom or private cryptographic algorithms.
 They will likely be exposed to attacks that are well-understood by cryptographers.
 Reverse engineering techniques are mature.
-If your algorithm can be compromised if attackers find out how it works, then it is especially weak.
-Periodically ensure that you aren't using obsolete cryptography.
+If the algorithm can be compromised if attackers find out how it works, then it is especially weak.
+Periodically ensure that the cryptography has not become obsolete.
 Some older algorithms, once thought to require a billion years of computing time, can now be broken in days or hours.
 This includes MD4, MD5, SHA1, DES, and other algorithms that were once regarded as strong.
-Compartmentalize your system to have "safe" areas where trust boundaries can be unambiguously drawn.
+[R.311.5] Compartmentalize the system to have "safe" areas where trust boundaries can be unambiguously drawn.
 Do not allow sensitive data to go outside of the trust boundary and always be careful when interfacing with a compartment outside of the safe area.
-Select a well-vetted algorithm that is currently considered to be strong by experts in the field, and select well-tested implementations.
-As with all cryptographic mechanisms, the source code should be available for analysis.
-CWE-327 : Use of a Broken or Risky Cryptographic Algorithm For example, US government systems require FIPS 140-2 certification.
+Ensure that appropriate compartmentalization is built into the system design and that the compartmentalization serves to allow for and further reinforce privilege separation